 Also due to impaired release of acetylcholine from presynaptic nerve terminals, botulism Botulism Botulism is poisoning that is due to Clostridium botulinum toxin and that affects the peripheral nerves.
-Botulism may occur without infection if toxin is ingested, injected, or inhaled.
-Symptoms... read more develops when toxin produced by Clostridium botulinum spores irreversibly binds to a specific receptor (synaptotagmin II) on the presynaptic terminal cholinergic nerve endings.
+Botulism may occur without infection if toxin is ingested, injected, or inhaled... read more develops when toxin produced by Clostridium botulinum spores irreversibly binds to a specific receptor (synaptotagmin II) on the presynaptic terminal cholinergic nerve endings.
 The result is severe weakness, sometimes with respiratory compromise and difficulty swallowing.
 Other systemic symptoms may include mydriasis, dry mouth, constipation, urinary retention, and tachycardia due to unopposed sympathetic nervous system activity (anticholinergic syndrome).
 These systemic findings are absent in myasthenia gravis.

 In botulism, electromyography (EMG) detects a mild decremental response to low-frequency (2- to 3-Hz) repetitive nerve stimulation but a pronounced incremental response after 10 seconds of exercise or with rapid (50-Hz) repetitive nerve stimulation.

 Aminoglycoside and polypeptide antibiotics decrease presynaptic acetylcholine release and sensitivity of the postsynaptic membrane to acetylcholine.
 At high serum levels, these antibiotics may increase neuromuscular block in patients with latent myasthenia gravis.
-Long-term penicillamine treatment may cause a reversible syndrome that clinically and electromyographically resembles myasthenia gravis Myasthenia Gravis Myasthenia gravis involves episodic muscle weakness and easy fatigability caused by autoantibody- and cell-mediated destruction of acetylcholine receptors.
-It is more common among young women... read more .
+Long-term penicillamine treatment may cause a reversible syndrome that clinically and electromyographically resembles myasthenia gravis Myasthenia Gravis Myasthenia gravis is characterized by episodic muscle weakness and easy fatigability caused by autoantibody- and cell-mediated destruction of acetylcholine receptors.
+It is more common among... read more .
 Excessive magnesium orally or IV (with blood levels approaching 8 to 9 mg/dL [4 to 4.5 mmol/L]) can also induce severe weakness resembling a myasthenic syndrome.
 Immune checkpoint inhibitors (eg, ipilimumab, nivolumab, pembrolizumab), a class of anticancer drugs, have immune-related adverse effects in < 1% of patients; however, these adverse effects (which include myasthenia gravis) continue to be reported.

 Treatment consists of eliminating the drug or toxic chemical and providing necessary respiratory support and intensive nursing care.
 Atropine 0.4 to 0.6 mg orally 3 times a day decreases bronchial secretions in patients with cholinergic excess.
 Higher doses (eg, 2 to 4 mg IV every 5 minutes) may be necessary for organophosphate insecticide or nerve gas poisoning.